An introduction to parametrized curves

 One way to visualize vector-valued functions is by choosing a set in their domain and viewing how the function maps this set into its range.
 This procedure is particularly effective for vector-valued functions of a single variable.
 We pick an interval in their domain, and these functions will map that interval into a curve.
 If the function is two or three-dimensional, we can easily plot these curves to visualize the behavior of the function.

 Returning to the example function $\dllp(t)=(3\cos t)\vc{i} + (2 \sin t) \vc{j}$, you can see in the below applet how it maps the interval $[0,2\pi]$ into an ellipse.
 As $t$ sweeps through the interval $[0,2\pi]$, the vector $\dllp(t)$ sweeps out the ellipse.
 We refer to $t$ as a free parameter, and say that $\dllp$ parametrizes the ellipse.
-(You can click the caption for details on how to show that $\dllp$ indeed sweeps out a ellipse.)
+(You can see the applet's page for details on how to show that $\dllp$ indeed sweeps out a ellipse.)

 The ellipse is the image of the $[0,2\pi]$ under the mapping $\dllp$.
 If we think of $[0,2\pi]$ being being made of rubber, the function $\dllp$ stretches the rubber and curves it into the ellipse.
 Viewing $\dllp(t)$ as parametrizing ellipse hides some of the information, as the dependence on the parameter is less obvious.
 But, we still retain knowledge of which values of the parameter $t$ correspond to which points of the ellipse.
 To emphasize that we have more than just a curve of points, we refer to such curves as parametrized curves.